 Where to Eat the Best Disco Fries in North Jersey

 Tick Tock Diner, according to Thrillist and TripAdvisor, serves up the best gravy and cheese fries in the state.
 We'd have to agree: they've simply perfected the ratio.
-The gravy is thick, the plate scalding due to being placed in the broiler, and the fries are thick, like they should be.
+The gravy is thick, the plate scalding since it's placed in the broiler, and the fries are thick, like they should be.
 Shoestring, schmoostring.
 281 Allwood Rd., Clifton

 They may not be listed on the menu as Disco Fries, and they may not even technically be Disco Fries, but Hot Grill's fries with gravy and cheese are an absolute North Jersey food bucket list item.
 The gravy is on the pink side and definitely has cinnamon and/or nutmeg in it.
 It's drizzled on hot, immediately melting the slices of white American (you read that right, not mozzarella).
 It's sweet, sweet slop on a plate, and boy, is it delicious.
 669 Lexington Ave., Clifton